jaclu/tmux-packet-loss/README.md

 | t_1_min   | Keeps all samples from the last minute, to feed one-minute averages to the t_stats table |
 | t_stats  | Keeps one-minute averages for the last @packet-loss-hist_avg_minutes minutes |

 Each table contains two fields, time_stamp, and value.
-The time_stamp field is only used to purge old data.
+The time_stamp field is used to purge old records.

 ### Simulating losses